Pensions

 How Are Pensions and Annuities Taxed?

 Your retirement income may be subject to a pension tax, typically taken out of your payment.
-You can choose not to have income tax withheld from your pension payments, but you’ll still owe taxes on the funds.
+You can choose not to have income tax withheld from your pension payments however you’ll still owe taxes on the funds.
 If you go this route, you might need to make quarterly payments to avoid underpayment penalties at tax time.

-As with retirement savings, when you look at how annuities are taxed, it depends on whether the money went into the annuity before or after you paid taxes on it.
+As with retirement savings, when you look at how annuities are taxed, it depends on whether the money went into the annuity before or after you paid taxes.
 The IRS divides annuities into two categories:

-• Qualified annuity — With a qualified annuity, you put the money into the account without paying taxes on it.
+• Qualified annuity — With a qualified annuity, you put the money into the account without paying taxes.
 The IRS allows this with the understanding that you’ll pay taxes when you take the money out of the account.
-That means you’ll owe taxes on the funds, whether you have it taken out of your payments or you opt to pay them to the IRS directly.
+That means you’ll owe taxes on the funds, whether you have it taken out of your payments or opt to pay them directly to the IRS.

-• Non-qualified annuity — When you put money into your account after you paid taxes on it, you enjoy tax-free distributions at retirement.
-In this case, the question, “Is annuity income taxable” can be answered with “no.” You won’t pay taxes on any money you receive.
-But if your non-qualified annuity has growth beyond the money that you contributed, that growth amount is taxed at ordinary income tax rates.
+• Non-qualified annuity — When you put money into your account after paying taxes, you enjoy tax-free distributions at retirement.
+In this case, “Is annuity income taxable?” can be answered with “no.” You won’t pay taxes on any money you receive.
+But if your non-qualified annuity grows beyond the funds you contributed, that growth amount is taxed at ordinary income tax rates.
 Earnings on the annuity contribution are always taxable.

 With all retirement income, whether you pay taxes or not depends on whether you paid taxes when you put the money into the account.

-According to IRS publication 575, there are two methods used to determine how you’ll pay taxes on the taxable portion of your pension or annuity.
-The General Rule applies if you began taking payments prior to November 19, 1996.
-For most people, though, the Simplified Method will be used to calculate the portion of your annuity that’s taxable.
+According to IRS publication 575, two methods determine how you’ll pay taxes on the taxable portion of your pension or annuity.
+The General Rule applies if you began taking payments before November 19, 1996.
+For most people, though, the Simplified Method will be used to calculate the taxable portion of your annuity.

 How the General Rule Works